-Regular Council meetings are typically held every second and fourth Tuesday beginning at 6:00 PM in Council Chambers at the Town Office and are open to the public.
-The deadline for agenda item submission is 4:30 PM on the Tuesday of the week prior to the Council Meeting.
+Regular Council meetings are typically held the second and fourth Tuesday of each month, beginning at 6:00 p.m.
+Meetings are held in Council Chambers at the Town Office and are open to the public.
+The deadline for agenda item submission is 4:30 p.m. on the Tuesday of the week prior to the Council Meeting.

 WHAT DOES COUNCIL DO?

 The Mayor is the Chief Elected Official of the municipality and has duties that encompass those of both Councillor and Chief Elected Official

 Excerpts from Sections 153 and 154 of The Municipal Government Act

 153 - Councillors have the following duties:(a)